 So the year is 2020.
 You are the most sought after music producer on the market and are trying to make a "huge splash."
 Eddie Trunk from "That Metal Show" comes to you with the idea of a lifetime.

-His proposal: He wants you to arrange the biggest and baddest heavy metal musical festival in history.
+His proposal: He wants you to arrange the most significant and most rad heavy metal music festival in history.
 This event should feature the best of the best in Heavy Metal...new and old.
-The criteria...the bands that you choose must have name notoriety as well as multi platinum status.
-The band should also fit into the general metal category but could also be hard rock.
+The criteria...the bands that you choose must have name notoriety as well as multi-platinum status.
+The group should also fit into the general metal category but could also be hard rock.

-Eddie wants a commitment of 40 bands as the festival will be a two day event featuring 20 bands per day.
+Eddie wants a commitment of 40 bands as the festival will be a two-day event featuring 20 performers per day.

-All of the money and proceeds from this festival will be used to help fund the war against Cancer.
+All of the money and proceeds from this festival will help fund the war against Cancer.
 The festival will be called METAL GODS OF THUNDER AND LIGHTNING.
 The festival will be played at the iconic Woodstock grounds in Bethel, New York.

-At this point its being labeled the concert of the century...and the anticipation is building.
-The only major criteria is that the bands must fit the heavy metal category (Hair Metal, Grunge Metal, Death Metal, Thrash, Speed, Industrial, etc) in some way shape or form.
+At this point, it's being labeled the concert of the century...and the anticipation is building.
+The only significant criteria are that the bands must fit the heavy metal category (Hair Metal, Grunge Metal, Death Metal, Thrash, Speed, Industrial, etc.) in some way, shape, or form.

 This opportunity is one for the ages and will either make or break you.
-Eddie wants you to try and assemble the bands in order of musical lore and importance to the greater cause.
+Eddie wants you to assemble the bands by order of musical lore and importance to the more significant cause.
 You have been given unlimited funds and also an expert team of stellar recruiters.
-Your team includes some of the greatest musicians of yesterday as well as today.
-The team is composed of Mick Jagger, Ozzy Osbourne (who will be performing with Black Sabbath), Billy Idol, Jimmy Paige, Alice Cooper and Steven Tyler.
+Your team includes some of the most excellent musicians of yesterday as well as today.
+The team comprises Mick Jagger, Ozzy Osbourne (who will be performing with Black Sabbath), Billy Idol, Jimmy Paige, Alice Cooper, and Steven Tyler.

 Guns N Roses, Metallica, Iron Maiden, Judas Priest, Aerosmith, Van Halen (featuring Sammy Haggar and David Lee Roth), Motley Crue, Def Leppard, Pantera (featuring Zack Wylde on guitar and Chris Adler on Drums), Lamb of God, Megadeth, Slayer, Testament, Anthrax, Overkill, Alice In Chains, Bullet For My Valentine, Avenged Sevenfold, Skid Row (featuring Sebastian Bach), Tool, Ratt, Whitesnake, Poison, Cinderella, Alice Cooper, KISS, Twisted Sister, Quiet Riot, Faith No More, Sevendust, Slipknot, Killswitch Engage, Marilyn Manson, KORN, Nine Inch Nails, White Zombie, Bon Jovi, and Dokken.

-Along with those bands, there will be a few special performances by Jimmy Paige/Robert Plant, Billy Idol and The Rolling Stones; during an opening ceremony on Friday, September 11th.
+Along with those bands, Jimmy Paige/Robert Plant, Billy Idol, and The Rolling Stones, during an opening ceremony on Friday, September 11th.

-After assembling the bands, Eddie agrees that this is a very impressive lineup and that this could be a potentially epic event.
+Eddie agrees that this is an awe-inspiring lineup after assembling the bands and that this could be a potentially epic event.
 Forty of Metals best.
 The Beasts of Metal.
-Some hot reunions; Star Studded Talent up and down the lineup.
+Some hot reunions; Star-Studded Talent up and down the lineup.

-Along with the bands, there will be plenty of refreshments as well as donations and sponsors from Pepsi, Frito Lay, Apple, Google, Facebook, Instagram, Twitter, YouTube, and many others.
-The entire cast of "That Metal Show" will be on hand as well and will film a three day live show at the event.
-Guest appearances will also be made by BEYONCE, Jessica Alba, Jennifer Lopez, David Chappelle, porn's best, "The Hangover" cast, Jim Breuer, as well as other team members, Billy Idol, Jimmy Paige, The Rolling Stones and Steven Tyler.
+Along with the bands, there will be plenty of refreshments and donations and sponsors from Pepsi, Frito Lay, Apple, Google, Facebook, Instagram, Twitter, YouTube, and many others.
+The entire cast of "That Metal Show" will be on hand as well and will film a three-day live show at the event.
+The following will make guest appearances: Guest appearances will also BEYONCE, Jessica Alba, Jennifer Lopez, David Chappelle, porn's best, "The Hangover" cast, Jim Breuer, and other team members Billy Idol, Jimmy Paige, The Rolling Stones, and Steven Tyler.

-Your team has struck gold.
-Eddie Trunk Salutes you.
-You are now a METAL GOD!
-Stay tuned for the show.
-Get your tickets as they are hot for the take.
+Your team has struck gold, and Eddie Trunk Salutes you.
+How does it feel to be a METAL GOD??
+Please get your tickets as they are hot for the take.
 Rock on America.
-This is more than a fistful of metal...its more like a DUMPSTER FULL.
-Here is the three day lineup for the festival that is coming at the end of the year....
+This is more than a fistful of metal... it's more like a DUMPSTER FULL.
+Here is the three-day lineup for the festival that is coming at the end of the year...